 On the other hand Greymoor also offers goodies that show well the care that the team pours into the details.
 I played together with a friend with many hours more than me and I noticed that, in some cases, the reactions of the characters I spoke with were different from hers.
 I did not understand why, even if the solution is simpler than you can imagine: several NPCs encountered during the raids in Skyrim are also present in the previous Chapters and therefore they remember us, therefore proceeding with different dialogues compared to those I had with me, that I was a total stranger in their eyes. definitely a point in favor of diving proposed by the game.
 The combat system is in real time and features light, heavy attacks, counterattacks, sweeps and spells.
 All this mixes together with five active skills, one ultimate and a long series of passive skills, thus allowing the construction of a boundless series of builds that meet practically any need.
 For example, you can mix some DPS skills with healer skills and make sure that you can heal yourself by doing damage, just to say one.

-With Greymoor we also propose a big improvement in thetree of skills related to vampirism, until now quite lackluster, making it possible to integrate it more fully into the end game builds for the completion of the Trials, practically 12-player raids that guarantee the best loot.
+With Greymoor also proposes a big improvement of thetree of skills related to vampirism, until now quite lackluster, making it possible to integrate it more fully into the end game builds for the completion of the Trials, practically 12-player raids that guarantee the best loot.
 At Solitude it is also possible to undertake a mission that adds the Antiquities, a new mechanic that spurs the player to search for rare hidden objects across the continent through two different mini-games.
-Finally, to make matters worse, the Harrowstorms have also been introduced, random global events that can be completed by any player nearby and that offer a great loot.
+Finally, as if that were not enough, the Harrowstorms have also been introduced, random global events that can be completed by any player nearby and that offer a great loot.
 In all this, ESO presents an automatic enemy leveling system, so that the player always finds himself having a minimum of challenge ahead, especially inside the dungeons, and thus also avoiding wild power leveling.
-As mentioned at the beginning, I strongly recommend to all fans of the "canonical series" to give this Elder Scrolls in MMO sauce and Greymoor a chance.
-Quality continues to increase with the release of each main chapter and things to do are boundless.
+As already mentioned at the beginning, I strongly advise all fans of the "canonical series" to give this Elder Scrolls in MMO sauce and Greymoor a chance.
+Quality continues to increase with the release of each main chapter and things to do are truly limitless.
 Consider that I haven't even mentioned the housing, since I haven't had time to check it out yet.
 For a small fee, you may find yourself spending much more time in Tamriel than you would expect!